Quick Facts - BS/MS in Acupuncture & Oriental Medicine

 Clinical training in China offers another advantage: The teaching physicians are trained in both Western and Eastern medicine.
 These doctors model an integrative approach to treatment, often prescribing X-rays and laboratory tests alongside TCM treatments, which acupuncturists in America cannot do.

-Nicolette Behne, a recent DAOM graduate who took the trip in May 2010, says the idea of integrating Eastern and Western medicine "really hit home during the externship," and she came home with many ideas on how to integrate in her private practice.
+Nicolette Behne, a recent DAOM graduate, says the idea of integrating Eastern and Western medicine "really hit home during the externship."
+She came home with many ideas on how to integrate in her private practice.

-Not only do externship students see a more integrative model of care in China, but they are afforded a glimpse into how TCM could evolve as a health care model in the United States.
-As TCM becomes more familiar to the general population and as its benefits become more widely recognized, practitioners must learn how to operate in integrative settings and work within a greater scope of practice.
+By learning a more integrative model of care in China, students gain a glimpse into how TCM could evolve as a health care service in the United States.
+As TCM becomes more familiar to the American public and as its benefits become more widely recognized, practitioners must learn how to operate in integrative settings and work within a greater scope of practice.

 Required Abilities & Skills for AOM Program Admission

-A candidate for one of Bastyr University's acupuncture and Oriental medicine degree programs must be able to demonstrate appropriate observational and communication skills, motor function, intellectual-conceptual, integrative and quantitative abilities, and behavioral and social maturity.
-A candidate should be able to perform in a reasonably independent manner.
+Candidates for Bastyr University's acupuncture and Oriental medicine degree programs must be able to demonstrate appropriate observational and communication skills, motor function, intellectual-conceptual, integrative and quantitative abilities, and behavioral and social maturity.
+Candidates should be able to perform in a reasonably independent manner.